Daily COVID-19 outbreak summary dashboard

 The following are in Microsoft Excel format.
 Be sure to press refresh or reload on your web browser to ensure you're accessing the latest versions:

 - Overall counts and rates by geographic levels

 - Biweekly counts and rates by geographic levels

-- Total counts by date and city
+- Daily counts by city

 Questions based from the Public Health Insider blog (June 23, 2020): Seven questions people ask about our daily COVID-19 data dashboard

 These are some common questions people ask about the daily outbreak summary, with answers from our lead epidemiologists: